I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfresource/nf-wdfresource-wdfcmresourcelistremove.md

 For more information about resource lists, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/hardware-resources-for-kmdf-drivers">Hardware Resources for Framework-Based Drivers</a>.

-The following code example removes the third resource descriptor from the raw and translated lists of hardware resources that an <a href="..\wdffdo\nc-wdffdo-evt_wdf_device_remove_added_resources.md">EvtDeviceRemoveAddedResources</a> callback function receives.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |